Expand description

 Digital frequency-locked loop used to generate a 48 MHz clock

-, it generates the output clock from an internal
+OpenLoop Mode, it generates the output clock from an internal

-oscillator, while in the two closed-loop Mode
+oscillator, while in the two closed-loop Modes, it multiplies a

-low-frequency Reference
+low-frequency Reference clock.

-type does not represent the enabled DFLL.
+On its own, the Dfll type does not represent the enabled DFLL.
 Instead, it

-must first be wrapped with Enabled
+must first be wrapped with Enabled, which implements compile-time safety

 of the clock tree.

-Because the terminal call to enable
+Because the terminal call to enable consumes the Dfll and returns an

-, the remaining API uses the builder pattern, where each
+EnabledDfll, the remaining API uses the builder pattern, where each

-by value, allowing them to be easily
+method takes and returns self by value, allowing them to be easily

 chained.